USF-HII/usf-hii.github.io/pages/usf-rc-hii/interactive.md

 ## USF RC HII Cluster Interactive Session

-Although you may access resources from the USF RC HII head node, `hii.rc.usf.edu`, its main purpose is for submitting jobs to a compute node which has dedicated resources to run computational workloads.
+Although it is possible to perform work on the USF RC HII head node, `hii.rc.usf.edu`, this is strongly discouraged as it can affect other user's experience.

-Often, when developing batch jobs or running adhoc computation, an interactive session is preferable to a batch system.

-HII provides a special partition, `hii-interactive`, intended for interactive sessions for real-time development and testing of computational jobs.
+The head node's main purpose is to access the cluster in order to develop and submit batch jobs which are then distributed to compute nodes which can handle computationally-intensive workloads.

+A conflict arises, however, when the interactive nature of the head node is preferable to submitting work to a queue which lenghtens the time to gain feedback.

+HII provides a special partition, `hii-interactive` which gives you the benefits of an interactive session but executes a compute node which will not affect other user's on the head node.

 To obtain an interactive session, run the following command modifying your CPU, memory, and time requirements as necessary.